kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

     Note left of K: During pod sync
     Note over K,C: CRI
     K->>+C: RPC: PullImage
-    Note right of C: Pull and mount<br/>OCI object C-->>-K: PullImageResponse.Mountpoint
+    Note right of C: Pull OCI object
+    C-->>-K: PullImageResponse.image_ref
     Note left of K: Add mount points<br/> to container<br/>creation request K->>+C: RPC: CreateContainer
+    Note right of C: Mount OCI object
-    Note right of C: Add bind mounts<br/>from object mount<br/>point to container C-->>-K: CreateContainerResponse
+    Note right of C: Add OCI bind mounts<br/>from OCI object<br/>to container C-->>-K: CreateContainerResponse
 ```

 1. **Kubelet Initiates Image Pull**:
    - During pod setup, the kubelet initiates the pull for the OCI object based on the volume source.
-   - The kubelet passes the necessary indicator to mount the object to the container runtime.

 2. **Runtime Handles Mounting**:
-   - The container runtime mounts the OCI object as a filesystem using the metadata provided by the kubelet.
-   - The runtime returns the mount point information to the kubelet.
+   - The runtime returns the image reference information to the kubelet.

 3. **Redirecting of the Mountpoint**:
-   - The kubelet uses the returned mount point to build the container creation request for each container using that mount.
+   - The kubelet uses the returned image reference to build the container creation request for each container using that mount.
-   - The kubelet initiates the container creation and the runtime creates the required bind mounts to the target location.
+   - The kubelet initiates the container creation and the runtime creates the required OCI object mount as well as bind mounts to the target location.
      This is the current implemented behavior for all other mounts and should require no actual container runtime code change.

 4. **Lifecycle Management**:
    - The container runtime manages the lifecycle of the mounts, ensuring they are created during pod setup and cleaned up upon sandbox removal.

 5. **Tracking and Coordination**:
-   - The kubelet and runtime coordinate to track pods requesting mounts to avoid removing containers with volumes in use.
    - During image garbage collection, the runtime provides the kubelet with the necessary mount information to ensure proper cleanup.

 6. **SELinux Context Handling**: